 Jason disagreed, and dismissed Deliver-Ed.
 The subsequent results are painfully clear for all to see.

-With that in mind, I will present the changes I propose in a series of time-sequenced waves.
+With these two reports in mind, I will present the performance improvement actions I propose in a series of time-sequenced waves.

 Change the organizational structure so that all schools in groups of two articulation areas report to the same Regional Assistant Superintendent who is accountable for their results.

 (3) Chatfield and Dakota Ridge

 Establish separate coordinators for Option and Charter Schools (which have their own distinct governance structures).

 All of these positions will report to the Superintendent.

 There is nothing magic about having just two Articulation Areas report to an Assistant Superintendent.
 In Calgary, Assistant Supes manage four.
 Rather, the choice of two reflects my concern with the limited managerial skills of the district’s current group of “Community Superintendents”.
 Over time, as their quality improves (or they are replaced with more talented individuals), their numbers should decrease.